diegaso-xhc/Mechanisms_design_and_testing/README.md

 <br />

-### Structure deformation after appliyng a vertical force of 15kN
+### Structure deformation after applying a vertical force of 15kN

 The following figure shows the structure with a force applied vertically at its top.
 Color coded elements show which ones are under the most stress due to external forces (red being the highest).
 The deformed structure can be visualized on the right side: